Veterinary Emergency FAQs

 How long will we have to wait to see the veterinarian?

-We will prioritize care based on the pet's immediate medical need by operating on a triage system.
+We prioritize care based on the pet's immediate medical need by operating on a triage system.
+This means that pets will be seen in the order of how severe their condition is.

 Coastal Care Veterinary Emergency & Referral Hospital is furnished with a comfortable waiting area, and we will do our best to keep you updated about wait times and the status of your pet.